jbrayton/Golden-Hill-HTTP-Library/README.md

 ### PinningURLSessionDelegate

-PinningURLSessionDelegate provides SSL pinning functionality and the same redirect management that PinningURLSessionDelegate provides.
+PinningURLSessionDelegate provides SSL pinning functionality and the same redirect management that SimpleURLSessionDelegate provides.
 The PinningURLSessionDelegate requires that the app have a local copy of allowed certificates in DER format.

 This is the class declaration: